ldez/mocktail/readme.md

 You can use pre-compiled binaries:

-* To get the binary just download the latest release for your OS/Arch from [the releases page](https://github.com/paperballs/mocktail/releases)
+* To get the binary, download the latest release for your OS/Arch from [the release page](https://github.com/paperballs/mocktail/releases)
 * Unzip the archive.
 * Add `mocktail` in your `PATH`.